Statistical Models for Repeated Categorical Ratings: The R Package rater: Example usage

-Finally, \pkg{rater} provides facilities to assess and compare fitted models.
-First, it provides the \code{posterior_predict()} function to simulate from the posterior predictive distribution of both the Dawid--Skene and class-conditional Dawid--Skene models.
+Finally, \CRANpkg{rater} provides facilities to assess and compare fitted models.
+First, it provides the \texttt{posterior\_predict()} function to simulate from the posterior predictive distributions of all the models implemented in \CRANpkg{rater}.
 The simulated data can then be used, for example, to perform posterior predictive checks.
+These checks compare the data simulated from the fitted model to the observed data.
+A number of datasets are simulated from the posterior predictive distribution and a summary statistic is calculated for each dataset.
+The same summary statistic is calculated on the observed dataset and is compared to the distribution of simulated statistics.
+A large discrepancy between the simulated statistics and the observed statistic indicates possible model misspecification.

+To illustrate this functionality, we consider assessing the fit of the Dawid--Skene model to the anaesthesia dataset.
+In this example, we simulate 1,000 datasets from the posterior predictive distribution, and use the proportion of the ratings that are class 2 as a statistic to summarise each dataset.

+We can then graphically compare the distribution of these statistics to the value of the same statistic applied to the anaesthesia dataset.
+The following commands will create such a plot (shown in \autoref{fig:plot-ppcs}):

+The statistic calculated on the anaesthesia dataset lies towards the centre of the distribution of statistics calculated from datasets drawn from the posterior predictive distribution.
+This is consistent with the model fitting the data well.
+(This is an illustrative example only.
+A more comprehensive set of such comparisons should be conducted before concluding that the model adequately describes the data.)

-Second, \pkg{rater} implements the functions \code{loo()} and \code{waic()} to provide model comparison metrics using the \pkg{loo} package.
-The function \code{loo()} calculates an approximation to leave-out-one cross-validation, a measure of model performance using Pareto Smoothed Importance Sampling \citep{vehtari2017}.
-The function \code{waic()} calculates measures related to the Widely Applicable Information Criterion \citep{watanabe2013}.
-Because \pkg{rater} fits models in a Bayesian framework, information criteria such as the AIC and BIC are not implemented.
+Second, \CRANpkg{rater} implements the functions \texttt{loo()} and \texttt{waic()} to provide model comparison metrics using the \CRANpkg{loo} package.
+The function \texttt{loo()} calculates an approximation to leave-out-one cross-validation, a measure of model performance using Pareto Smoothed Importance Sampling (Vehtari, Gelman, and Gabry 2017).
+The function \texttt{waic()} calculates measures related to the Widely Applicable Information Criterion (Watanabe 2013).
+Because \CRANpkg{rater} fits models in a Bayesian framework, information criteria such as the AIC and BIC are not implemented.

-In the context of \pkg{rater}, model comparison is only possible between the different implemented models, not between the same model with different parameter values or included covariates, as is more commonly the case.
-For this reason, considerations of data size and what is known about the characteristics of the raters should also be taken into account when making such choices, in addition to the output of \code{loo()} and \code{waic()}.
+In the context of \CRANpkg{rater}, model comparison is only possible between the different implemented models, not between the same model with different parameter values or included covariates, as is more commonly the case.
+For this reason, considerations of data size and what is known about the characteristics of the raters should also be taken into account when making such choices, in addition to the output of \texttt{loo()} and \texttt{waic()}.

+To briefly illustrate some of this functionality, we compare the standard Dawid--Skene model to the class-conditional one.

+From these results, we see that both models fit the data well, with the class-conditional model being slightly preferred.